'It’s Bad, It’s Bad': Proctor Teens Say Students Used Item To Sodomize Teammate, Shared Video Online

 Now, no football season after what Koski says she saw posted on social media.

-Multiple students told us two football players held down another player as a third, older teammate used an item to sodomized that player held on the ground.
+Multiple students told us two football players held down another player as a third, older teammate used an item to sodomize that player held on the ground.

 “I think it was gross.
 Really gross,” another high school senior, Tony Villebrun, said.